eclipse-theia/theia/doc/Migration.md

 #### Keytar

-- [`keytar`](https://github.com/atom/node-keytar) was added as a dependency for the secrets API. and may require `libsecret` in your particular distribution to be functional:
+- [`keytar`](https://github.com/atom/node-keytar) was added as a dependency for the secrets API.
+It may require `libsecret` in your particular distribution to be functional:
   - Debian/Ubuntu: `sudo apt-get install libsecret-1-dev`
   - Red Hat-based: `sudo yum install libsecret-devel`
   - Arch Linux: `sudo pacman -S libsecret`